-\begin{thm} For any non-trivial projective measurement, apart from the measurement in the computational basis, on one-half of the maximally entangled state will provide greater nonlocal predictability than its fully dephased counterpart. \end{thm} \begin{proof} Consider the state $|\psi_m\rangle$, given in Eq. \eqref{hua}, then $\mathcal{D}_A(\psi_m)=\frac{1}{d}\sum_{i=0}^{d-1} |i\chi_i\rangle\langle i\chi_i|$.
-Let Alice performs a rank-1 projective measurement in the basis $\{|a_i\rangle\}$.
+\begin{thm} For any non-trivial projective measurement, apart from the measurement in the computational basis, on one-half of the maximally entangled state will provide greater remote predictability than its fully dephased counterpart. \end{thm} \begin{proof} Consider the state $|\psi_m\rangle$, given in Eq. \eqref{hua}, then $\mathcal{D}_A(\psi_m)=\frac{1}{d}\sum_{i=0}^{d-1} |i\chi_i\rangle\langle i\chi_i|$.
+Let Alice perform a rank-1 projective measurement in the basis $\{|a_i\rangle\}$.
 Let us expand $|i\rangle$ in the basis $\{|a_j\rangle\}$, i.e., $|i\rangle=\sum_j\alpha^i_j|a_j\rangle$, where $\alpha^i_j$ are complex coefficients.
 Now it is not difficult to see that after the Alice's measurement in the basis $\{|a_j\rangle\}$, Bob has the ensemble of states, with probability $\frac{1}{d}\sum_i|\alpha^i_j|^2$.
 But these states are orthogonal only if $\{|a_i\rangle\}$ is same as $\{|i\rangle\}$ up to some permutation of the states in $\{|i\rangle\}$.
-Thus, the nonlocal predictability will be lesser than one if Alice performs a rank-1 projective measurement in a basis $\{|a_i\rangle\}$ different from the basis $\{|i\rangle\}$. \\ Now, if the state at Bob's end are not orthogonal for a rank-1 projective measurement in the basis $\{|a_i\rangle\}$, then they must not be orthogonal for a higher rank projective measurement in the same basis.
-Thus, the nonlocal predictability will be lesser than one.
-But, on the other hand, nonlocal predictability is perfect using projective measurements on maximally entangled states.
-Hence, the nonlocal predictability is greater for a maximally entangled state than its dephased state when Alice performs any projective measurement in the basis which is different from the basis used for dephasing. \end{proof}
+Thus, the remote predictability will be less than one if Alice performs a rank-1 projective measurement in a basis $\{|a_i\rangle\}$ different from the basis $\{|i\rangle\}$. \\ Now, if the states at Bob's end are not orthogonal for a rank-1 projective measurement in the basis $\{|a_i\rangle\}$, then they must not be orthogonal for a higher-rank projective measurement in the same basis.
+Thus, the remote predictability will be less than one.
+But, on the other hand, remote predictability is perfect using projective measurements on maximally entangled states.
+Hence, the remote predictability is greater for a maximally entangled state than its dephased state when Alice performs any projective measurement in a basis which is different from the basis used for dephasing. \end{proof}